 One of the most fascinating Etruscan museums in Rome is Villa Giulia, named after Pope Julius III who built this splendid residential Renaissance villa in the mid 1550’s.

-Today, Villa Giulia has been transformed into the National Etruscan Museum of Villa Giulia and one of the most significant Etruscan museums that houses some of the most important Etruscan artifacts discovered in the territory between the Tiber River and Tyrrhenian Sea (regarded as Southern Etruria that included prominent Etruscan city states like Vulci, Cerveteri and Veio).
+Today, Villa Giulia has been transformed into the National Etruscan Museum of Villa Giulia and one of the most significant Etruscan museums that house some of the most important Etruscan artifacts discovered in the territory between the Tiber River and the Tyrrhenian Sea (regarded as Southern Etruria that included prominent Etruscan city-states like Vulci, Cerveteri, and Veio).

-In addition to fabulous collections of pottery, bronzes, ceramics, fine gold and precious jewelry, you will also come face to face with the world famous 6th century BC terracotta Sarcophagus of the Spouses ( Sarcofago degli Sposi) discovered in Cerveteri and the 6th century BC Apollo of Veii (Apollo da Veio) – both regarded as masterpiece examples of Etruscan artistic canon of human representation featuring prominent cheekbones, large almond shaped eyes and the “Etruscan smile”.
+In addition to fabulous collections of pottery, bronzes, ceramics, fine gold and precious jewelry, you will also come face to face with the world-famous 6th century BC terracotta Sarcophagus of the Spouses ( Sarcofago degli Sposi) discovered in Cerveteri and the 6th century BC Apollo of Veii (Apollo da Veio) – both regarded as masterpiece examples of the Etruscan artistic canon of human representation featuring prominent cheekbones, large almond shaped eyes, and the “Etruscan smile”.

 ADMISSION TICKETS: